Isetta-Team/Isetta-GameTemplate/README.md

 The sample, demo game for the IsettaEngine

 # Setup Steps
-To use this project as a base use git tag: [StarterProject]()
+Choose one of the following two ways to set up:
+### 1. To setup using our template project
+Download the project at git tag: [StarterProject](), unzip it and open the `.sln` file.

-To setup a new project using the IsettaEngine:
+### 2. To setup a new project using the IsettaEngine:
 - Create a Visual Studio Project
 - Create a `.cpp` file to start the engine, copy:
     ```cpp